 What is dementia?

-Damaged brain cells cause dementia.
-These damaged brain cells are no longer able to effectively communicate, which leads to abnormal changes in thinking, feeling and behavior.
-The type of dementia experienced is largely determined by the specific areas of the brain in which cells become damaged.
+The damage to brain cells in dementia disrupts communication between them, resulting in abnormal changes in thinking, emotions, and behavior.
+The type of dementia a person experiences is determined by the specific regions of the brain where the cells have been damaged.

-Alzheimer’s disease is one of the most common causes of dementia.
-Approximately 60 to 80 percent of dementia cases may be attributed to Alzheimer’s disease.
-Vascular dementia is the second leading cause of dementia.
-Mixed dementia occurs when the patient experiences brain changes from different types of dementia at once.
+Alzheimer’s disease is the most common cause of dementia, accounting for about 60 to 80 percent of cases.
+Vascular dementia follows as the second leading cause.
+Mixed dementia occurs when a person experiences a combination of changes from different types of dementia simultaneously.

 What are symptoms of dementia?

 Dementia symptoms vary widely.
 Memory is affected, especially short-term memory.
-For example, a dementia patient may lose track of where he placed his wallet.
-A dementia patient will forget appointments and important events.
-Confusion about time and place will occur.
+For example, a person with dementia might forget where they placed their wallet, miss important appointments, or lose track of key events.
+Confusion about time and place often occurs, and they might talk excessively without realizing it or without a clear point.

 Additionally, a person living with dementia may no longer be able to carry out the tasks of daily living.
 Cooking will be left undone, because the senior has forgotten how to use the stove or prepare adequate meals.
 Or, the senior with dementia may forget to eat and lose weight.